 Sotres began life as a mujada, a collection of dwellings where herdsmen and cheese makers spent the summer months, whilst their cows, sheep and goats grazed the rich pastures.
 Gradually, people began to stay in this peaceful hamlet year round, and now there are around 80 permanent residents.
 There is no bakery, no bank, no post office.
 Everything is brought up from the towns below.

 As we strolled to the elaborador de quesos (cheese maker’s), a traveling greengrocer arrived, and the ladies of the hamlet gathered around his van to buy their fruit and vegetables.
 If you need something, which cannot be delivered, then you have to transport it yourself – so if you forget the sugar you have to learn to like your coffee unsweetened!

 It’s a life many of us envy despite the remoteness, or because of it.
-The tranquillity is tangible.
+The tranquility is tangible.
 At the end of the visit I didn’t want to leave.

 Yesterday we had visited a mujada, which is still just that, a summer dwelling place.
 As we wove our way around the twisting roads, I’d was surprised to see the Asturian mountain cows grazing right by the roadside, or even ambling along, making us wait.
 I wasn’t accustomed to seeing cattle at this kind of altitude, but this is a sure-footed mountain breed.

 We walked about a half hour from Lake Ercina over sodden pastures, me with snatches from The Sound of Music running through my brain.
 We met a pastor (shepherd/cowherd) who spends his entire summer in the high pastures, making Gamoneu cheese, as his father did before him.
 There is no road, just a track.
 The only vehicles which can make it up there are 4 x 4s.